TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 **Figure 3:** Simple centroid tracking may produce erroneous associations when objects disappear periodically from the frame.
 Here the top flower moves out of frame and the bottom flower would be assigned to the track of the top flower in frame t-1.

+#
 ### Identifying optimal user parameters

-To estimate the optimal values for max_disappeared and max_distance, we analysed the ground truth tracks of the four series.

-To estimate the value for max_distance, we calculated the largest distance between any two points within any track for any flower in each of the four series.

-The maximum number of frames a flower track was lost and subsequently reappeared were xxx.

-To explore the effect of the user parameters and to identify the optimal combination of parameters for our case of tracking flowers, we followed a step wise approach.
-First, we ran the tracking algorithm on each of the four image series with every combination of the following settings (3.179 combinations):
+To explore the effect of the user parameters and to identify the optimal combination of parameters for our case of tracking flowers, we ran the tracking algorithm on each of the five image series with every combination of a range of values for each parameter (3.179 combinations): Values for max disappeared and running mean were 0-160 with a step size of 10 and for max distance we used values 0-1000 with a step size of 100.
+Note that set to zero ignores the parameter altogether.
+We identified the setting(s) that returned the lowest number of track mismatches snd compare the tracking results between optimal settings and all parameters set to zero.

-max_disappeared = [0,10,20,30,40,50,60,70,80,90,100,110,120,130,140,150,160]

-running_mean_threshold = [0,10,20,30,40,50,60,70,80,90,100,110,120,130,140,150,160]

-max_distance = [0, 100, 200, 300, 400, 500, 600, 700, 800, 900, 1000]

-Note that max_distance set to zero.
-We identified the setting(s) that returned the lowest number of track mismatches and performed a second run with finer scaled settings for each series.
-Finally, we compare the tracking results between optimal settings and all parameters set to zero.

-Depending on the nature of the objects being tracked and the complexity of the scene, the user parameters can be estimated from visual examination of the tracking results.
-Often it may be preferable to manually annotate a subset of the objects in the image series and derive a set of user parameters from these results.
+ we performed a set of analyses on the five ground tracks.
+First, we calculated the largest distance between any two points within any track for any flower in each of the five series.
+Further, we calculated the maximum number of frames a flower track was lost and subsequently reappeared for each series.

+#
 ## Evaluating tracking perfomance

 The optimal way of quantifying tracking performance depends on the goal of the tracking.
 To associate other information obtained in the images to the individual flower, for example flower visits, we want as much as possible of the track to be correct.
-To derive flowering length in theory we just need to track the most extreme points correctly and don't care about the intermediate points.
+To derive flowering length, in theory we just need to track the most extreme points correctly and can ignore the intermediate points.
 Lastly, we may be interested in the number of flowers that existed in a plot, in which case we want the number of tracks obtained by automatic tracking to be as close as possible to the actual number of individuals in the series.

 The multiple object tracking accuracy (MOTA) score quantifies tracking performance based on counts of tracking mismatches [@bernardin2008].
 Mismatches occur when objects swap track identity because they are in close vicinity to each other or when an object periodically disappears and is assigned a new track identity when it reappears.
 Only the shifts in tracking identity are counted as mismatches while the number of points assigned to each track is not considered.

-For each series, we calculate the ratio of flowers for which the automatic tracking algorithm returns the correct flowering length compared to the ground truth tracks.

-Finally, we compare the number of tracks identified by the automatic tracking with the true number of flowers in a series.
+We calculate the number of mismatches and the MOTA score to evaluate performance of our tracking and filtering algorithms.
+Further, we compare the number of tracks identified by the automatic tracking with the true number of flowers in a series.
 These should ideally be equal.

+#
 ## Filtering tracks

 When deploying the automatic tracking algorithm on naive data without ground truth tracks, it is not possible to manually filter for correct tracks.
 Therefore, we present a conservative filtering method that extracts the most trustworthy tracks from a scene.

-For tracks consisting of two points, we establish the straight line between the points.
-For tracks consisting of three points, we establish the triangle from the points.
-For tracks consisting of more than three points, we calculate the convex hull of all the points included in the track and derive the polygon from the vertices of the convex hull.
-Single points are kept.
+We base our filtering on a density based clustering of the centroid of a geometry of each track.
+The geometries are derived in the following way: For tracks consisting of only a single point, the coordinates of the point are used as the centroid.
+For tracks consisting of two points, we establish the straight line between the points and calculate the centroid of the line.
+For tracks consisting of three points, we establish the triangle from the points and calculate the centroid of the triangle.
+For tracks consisting of more than three points, we calculate the convex hull of all the points included in the track and derive the polygon from the vertices of the convex hull and calculate the centroid of this polygon.
+For tracks that contain more than two points but where the points a colinear, we establish the line through the points and calculate the centroid of the line.

-We then apply the DBSCAN clustering algorithm on these track geometrics to remove tracks in areas with a high density of tracks as these have a high risk of tracking mismatches.
+We then apply the filtering based on the geometry centroids to remove tracks in areas with a high density of tracks as these have a high risk of tracking mismatches.
 The filtering is done in two steps.
-First, DBSCAN algorithm is run with a conservatively high value for the eps parameter, meaning that tracks in close vicinity to each other will be clustered together.
+First, the DBSCAN clustering algorithm is run on the centroids with a conservatively high value for the eps parameter (350), meaning that tracks in close vicinity to each other will be clustered together.
 Second, all tracks that were not assigned to a unique cluster are removed.
 Tracks that are spatially isolated remains.

-We evaluate the accuracy of the remaining tracks.
+We evaluate the tracking accuracy of the remaining tracks.
 We demonstrate our filtering approach for the image series for which our tracking algorithm did not produce perfect results.

-Here we set eps DBSCAN parameter to XXX.
-Although the value could be fine-tuned for improved results for each image series individually, this value returns good results overall.
-In a naive setting, a general value could be chosen of the value could be adjusted for each series based on visual examination of performance or testing on a subset of data.
+#
 # Results

+The results of the tracking parameter test are given in table 1.
+We present the tracking performance without the use of the three tracking parameters along with the best performance (lowest number of mismatches/highest MOTA), and the best performance where the number of tracks correspond to the number of individual flowers in the series.

-**Table 1:** Bla bla...
+**Table 1:** Table description...
 #
 ![](../figures/table1.png){ width=100% }

  shows the performance of the tracking algorithm.

-The results of the filtering algorithm on the three series in which our tracking algorithm did not return perfect results are given in table 2 and the pipeline is visualised in fig. 4.
-Our filtering method successfully extracted 28 tracked flowers with only a single mismatch from the three series with complex scenes using a fixed value of 350 for eps and fixed values for the tracking parameters (10, 10, 10, for running mean, max disappeared and max distance, respectively).
+The results of the filtering algorithm on the three series in which our tracking algorithm did not return perfect results are given in table 2 and the filtering process is visualised in fig. 4.
+Our filtering method successfully extracted 28 tracked flowers with only a single mismatch from the three series with complex scenes using a fixed value of 350 for eps and fixed values for the tracking parameters (10, 10, 300, for running mean, max disappeared and max distance, respectively).

-**Table 2:** Results of the filtering algorithm with an eps value of 350 applied across all three series.
+**Table 2:** Results of the filtering algorithm with an eps value of 350 applied across all three .  series.

-#
 ![](../figures/FilterScores.png){ width=100% }

 #
 ![](../figures/filtering1.png){ width=100% }
 ![](../figures/filtering2.png){ width=100% }
 ![](../figures/filtering3.png){ width=100% }

-**Figure 4:** Track filtering pipeline.
+**Figure 4:** Track filtering process.
 Row 1, 2, and 3 is NARS-13, NARS-04, and NYAA-04, respectively.
 First column shows the centroid points in the given series, coloured by the track id from the centroid tracking algorithm.
 Second column shows the polygons calculated from the tracks.
 The DBSCAN clustering algorithm with eps = 350 was applied to the centroids of these polygons and the polygons are coloured by cluster id.
-Third row shows the results of the filtering where all tracks that were not assigned a unique cluster whas been removed.
+Third column shows the results of the filtering where all tracks that were not assigned a unique cluster has been removed.

 # Discussion

+#
 ## Tracking

+We ran our tracking algorithm on 3xxx combination of the three parameters.
+Using the parameters increased the performance of the tracking substantially.
+Our steps in parameter values were crude, however, and it is very likely that finer steps in these values would identify combinations that produce even better results.
+Here we do not perform this analysis, however, as our goal is to show that the parameters can be used for optimizing tracking performance in general.

+Depending on the nature of the objects being tracked and the complexity of the scene, the user parameters can be estimated from visual examination of the tracking results.
+Often it may be preferable to manually annotate a subset of the objects in the image series and derive a set of user parameters from these results.

+Number of tracks equal to number of flowers does not necessarily mean that the tracking is correct.
+I.e., the tracking algorithm could split one ground truth track in two, but combine two other ground truth tracks into one, which would even each other out.

 Our tracking algorithm consistently returns high MOTA scores.

-A paragraph about the ecological perspectives of being able to track the individual flowers (at scale).

-All three parameters make a difference.
+For complex scenes, all three parameters make a difference.

+The parameters are interdependent.

 In cases where we are tracking perfectly with maxDisap = 0, setting it any value will not make a difference.
 Not quite right.
 Explore more...

-Applying the technique on detection instead of manual annotations.
+Paragraph about applying the technique on detection instead of manual annotations.
 Detections introduce false positives.
 Either manual or automatic quality control to remove these before tracking or after.

 Our manually tracked data is ground truth, but for example when flowers periodically move out of the frame, this mimics false negatives.
 Similarly when one flower occludes another.

-Our tracking algorithm returned high MOTA scores even with all three parameters set to zero.

 Automatically detecting flowers would likely introduce a degree of false negatives which would decrease the MOTA score if max disappeared is set to zero.
 Introducing a value for this parameter can deal with the problem of false negatives.

-We ran our tracking algorithm on 3xxx combination of the three parameters.
-Using the parameters increased the performance of the tracking substantially.
-Our steps in parameter values were crude, however, and it is very likely that finer steps in these values would identify combinations that produce even better results.
-Here we do not perform this analysis, however, as our goal is to show that the parameters can be used for optimizing tracking performance in general.
+Our tracking algorithm returned reasonably high MOTA scores even with all three parameters set to zero.
+The degree to which mismatches are accepted may depend on the application?

+#
 ## Filtering

 Extracting tracks that are spatially isolated does not guarantee that the tracks are correct/without errors.
 However, as spatially isolated objects are easier to track, it increases confidence in the remaining tracks.

 We applied a single value for the DBSCAN eps parameter in our tracking algorithm.
-We note that this value could be finetuned for improved results for the individual series (i.e. more flowers extracted without increased number of mismatches).
+We note that this value could be fine-tuned for improved results for the individual series (i.e. more flowers extracted without increased number of mismatches).
 However, as our goal here was to show that a single conservative value can be applied across series, we do not show those results here.
+In a naive setting, a general value could be chosen or the value could be adjusted for each series based on visual examination of performance or testing on a subset of data.

 Our method for filtering tracks using DBSCAN on track centroids ensures that all tracks are given the same weighting in the filtering since each track is represented by a single point.
 In some cases e.g. if it is given a priori that an object will always appear in a minimum of two frames, then single point tracks can be filtered out.
 However, when such a priori knowledge is not accessible, a conservative approach as the one we present is preferable.

+#
 ## The image series

 A point on the fact the these series are complex.

+#
+## Conclusion
+A paragraph about the ecological perspectives of being able to track the individual flowers (at scale).

 # Acknowledgements